andrewmcaleavey/ReliableTrendIndex/README.md

 #> Reliable Trend Analysis:
 #>
 #> This sequence of 6 values has a Reliable Increase using the RTI.
-#> The likelihood of Increase is 0.98429.
+#> The likelihood of an overall Increase in true score is 0.98429 using the RTI.
 #>
-#> A pre-post analysis would have an Unspecified difference using the RCI.
+#> A pre-post analysis would have a Less than reliable change using the RCI.
-#>
-#> The likelihood of Increase is 0.92138.
+#> The likelihood of Increase given just the pre-post values is 0.92138.
 ```

 So now we can clearly see that the RCI, by ignoring the interim
 measurements and using a strong cutoff, would not detect a reliable
 change but the RTI would.
+Note that the summary also tells us the
+probability of the result being in its most likely direction.
+It is not
+uncommon for large probabilities like 80-90% to be considered
+“Unreliable” due to the conservative Type I error approach of the RCI.

 You might want to visualize this to see what it’s doing.
 Try
 `plot.reliableTrend()` (or just `plot()`).